|

 difficult to approach college girls who were

 strangers.
-Due to my lack of experience, the gift of small talk
+Due to my lack of experience, the gift of small talk,

 and flattery escaped me.
 I botched so many early attempts that I

-developed a rather intense
+developed an intense

 fear of rejection.
 As my frustration